chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Have option to sort top-level comments by rating?
-Would this work with replies?
+#) Have option to sort top-level comments by rating? -- CANNOT WORK WITH SHOW REPlIES.
+It won't know how to display (unless multiple for loops used)
 #) Try out $50/month DB, see if auto-caches
 #) Fix sharing tags -- no image appearing, bad URLs?
-#) COLORS: "Ocean Sunset" - Kuler Adobe
 #) Twitter- Have complaints about school or ideas for improvement?
 Let the world know by joining the discussion on YouTalkEdu.com
 #) ASK PEOPLE TO USE AND TEST -- youtalkedu.herokuapp.com
 #) Perform SSL identity check